 You might be thinking, “I work in the nonprofit sector.
 The time it would take just to interview and then onboard temporary interns wouldn’t be worth the effort.
 We don’t have the resources!”
 In fact, that’s exactly the primary objection Becky Franks – Executive Director of Cancer Support Community (CSC) Montana – says she hears when speaking with other nonprofits about implementing intern programs.
 But, it seems she’s found the magic formula.

 As a fundraising organization, CSC holds two major events each year – their annual Gala and their Cruisin’ for a Cause car show.
-Executing major fundraising events like these takes a lot of planning and resources.
+Executing major fundraising events like these take a lot of planning and resources.
 If you’re already experiencing capacity strains, an upcoming event can feel like the weight of the world.
 Becky has put systems in place to hire an intern each time an event is coming up on their calendar.
 She knows what needs to be done and creates a “project guide” so that it’s fairly easy for a new person to pick up on the logistics.
 But, essentially, the intern owns that project.

 When you “chunk out” something as a project, it’s easy to have them run it.
 They’re smart.
 And taking 1-2 hours a week to manage their work versus putting everything on myself is a huge time saver.